Single sign-on§

 Setting roles via SSO§

-type OIDC providers, Warpgate can also sync the user's role memberships when they log in.
+With custom type OIDC providers, Warpgate can also sync the user's role memberships when they log in.

-OIDC claim (a JSON array of role names) either in the ID Token or the UserInfo response.
+For that, your provider must set a warpgate_roles OIDC claim (a JSON array of role names) either in the ID Token or the UserInfo response.
 By default, Warpgate will use these names as-is and completely overwrite the user's memberships.

-in the provider's configuration to explicitly map claim values to role names.
-In this case, only the roles mentioned here will be synced SSO, and the memberships in other roles won't be affected.
+You can also set role_mappings/admin_role_mappings in the provider's configuration to explicitly map claim values to role names.
+In this case, only the roles mentioned here will be synced from SSO, and the memberships in other roles won't be affected.
 For example:

 - name: oidc-custom